jeremybrenner/monokle/README.md

 ## Technical Objective:

-The point of this app was a dynamic app using an API, with a focus on front end rendering/templates and use of Ajax.
+The point of this project was a dynamic app that leveraged an external API, with a focus on front end rendering/templates and use of Ajax.
 A specific focus of this project was building user registration/authentication/validation with the user of model methods instead of a package like Passport.